Ilkka-LBL/Consensus/README.md

 conf.update_config(config_dict)
 ```

+### NB!
+The config.json file requirements
 Note that the modules and classes in this package rely on the keys provided in this config file.
+However, you can extend the `config.json` file with the `.update_config()` method, just remember to pass in the old

 ### Getting help selecting geocodes: